sayande717/frontend-interview-preps/JavaScript/Polyfills/README.md

   const arrayLength = this.length;
   let arr = [];
   for (let i = 0; i < arrayLength; i++) {
-    //check for non empty slots in an array if (this[i]) {
+    //check for non-empty slots in an array if (this[i]) {
       arr[i] = callbackFn.call(thisArg, this[i], i, this);
     }